mouraaa/Who-Unfollowed/README.md

 1: Make sure you downloaded the "only followers" list and not the "following + followers" list.

 You can check by going to your downloads folder and reading the name of the file you downloaded.
 If you downloaded the correct file name, it should begin with "followed_by_user".
-If you downloaded the latter, it will begin with "All_users"
+If you downloaded the latter, it will begin with "All_users."
+Please read 'how to fix the error' below.

+2: If you run the code without downloading the download file, (note that when you run the code the download file gets deleted), you will get the error above.
+Please read 'how to fix the error' below.

+### HOW TO FIX THE ERROR
-2: If you downloaded the incorrect file by accident, no worries.
+If you downloaded the incorrect file by accident or run the code without the file being present, no worries.
 A file named 'afterwards' will be created in the directory you downloaded the code in and you will have to delete it to continue.
 After you have deleted the file, download the correct file (check screenshot above) and run the code again.